.png)

 It’s important to note that the equity multiplier isn’t an isolated metric.
 Here’s how it’s linked to other key business metrics:

 - Debt: A higher equity multiplier often means a higher debt-to-equity ratio, indicating more debt financing.
+This increased reliance on debt is the core driver behind a higher multiplier.

 - ROE (return on equity): The equity multiplier is part of DuPont analysis, which helps explain ROE.